ejane-jared/docker-flask-app/README.md

 Challenge #1: VSCode ran into an import error for flask
 Solution:
 - flask was not installed in the Python environment currently used in VSCode.
-- Ran command `pip install flask` in the terminal of the current environment.
+- Ran the command `pip install flask` in the terminal of the current environment.
+Verified flask was installed via `flask --version`.
+Then double checked VSCode no longer detected the import error.

 Challenge #2: VSCode showed an error with having an empty Dockerfile
-Solution: Added a line of code to indicate which base image to use for the image (FROM alpine:3.14)
+Solution: Added a line of code to indicate which base image to use for the image (FROM python:3.13-alpine)

-Challange #3: Docker daemon not running
+Challange #3: Docker daemon not running error in command line
 - On MacOS, received this error in terminal when running the docker build command
-- Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
-Is the docker daemon running?
+  - `Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
+Is the docker daemon running?`
 Solution:
-- Downloaded Docker Desktop App and run
+- Downloaded Docker Desktop App and opened it, as MacOS natively wont run with just docker installed in terminal
-- Alternatively: install docker-machine in terminal
-- Double check docker is properly running with `docker ps` command in terminal
+- Double checked docker daemon is properly running with `docker ps` command in terminal

-Challenge #4: The docker container exits immediately when running the `docker run...` command, no container is listed when checking with the `docker ps` command, and checking logs of the container in Docker Desktop shows no errors
+Challenge #4: The docker container exits immediately when running the `docker run` command, no container is listed when checking with the `docker ps` command, and checking logs of the container in the Docker Desktop app shows no errors
 Solution:
+- Initial app.py that I had created was not suited for use in a containerized application.
+The application would run to completion, then exit with no errors.
-- Rewrote app.py to explicitly start the flask server, set host accessible on all interfaces (0.0.0.0), and bind the port to 5000
+- Updated app.py with `app.run` section, set host accessible on all interfaces (0.0.0.0), and bind the port to 5000
-- Once the app.py was update and changes were commited, the docker build command was executed again, as well as the run command, then it worked!
+- Once the app.py was updated and changes were commited, the docker build command was executed again, as well as the docker run command with the new image, then it worked!